-The Lexington County Comprehensive Plan5 functions like, and has the same objectives as, the local zoning ordinance.
-The Lexington County portion of the project study area (between Irmo and West Columbia) was originally zoned in 1980, and zoning gradually extended and West Columbia) was originally zoned in 1980, and zoning gradually extended throughout the county over the years.
-The County has switched to a performance-based zoning model with more intensive uses along major arterials and less intensive (or restrictive) zoning on other smaller roads.
+The Lexington County Comprehensive Plan functions like, and has the same objectives as, the local zoning ordinance.
+The Lexington County portion of the project study area (between Irmo and West Columbia) was originally zoned in 1980, and zoning gradually extended throughout the county over the years.
+The County has switched to a performancebased zoning model with more intensive uses along major arterials and less intensive (or restrictive) zoning on other smaller roads.
 The goals and objectives included in the plan include: